UniversityOfSaintThomas/Salesforce-LWC-S3-Integration/README.md

 - The running user needs **Edit** access on `imageField` — the controller writes the S3 URL (or clears it on delete) via DML.

 If either permission is missing, the update will fail with an insufficient-access error rather than silently succeeding or being skipped.
 Make sure whoever is assigned to interact with this LWC has both Read and Edit field-level security on the field configured for `imageField`, in addition to the `AWS_S3_Directory_Image` permission set.

+In this repo's scratch org, the `AWS_S3_Directory_Image_Developer_Fields` permission set (see above) already grants this for the demo Contact fields — you only need to grant it yourself for a field/object you configure on your own.

 ---